The following accounting procedures are necessary for local accountability in the allocation of federal and state funds.

 When a CSEA is funded on a reimbursement basis, program costs are paid by local funds before reimbursement is requested.
 When funds are drawn in advance, the CSEA shall follow procedures to minimize the time elapsing between the transfer of funds from the state and local disbursement.
 Disbursements to a CSEA administering federal programs shall cover allowable expenditures consistent with federal and state regulation.

 (1) Requests for cash draws may be submitted weekly and are normally processed by ODJFS in six business days.
-In accordance with the 31 C.F.R. part 205 and 45 C.F.R. parts 74 and 92 , cash drawn in advance must be limited to the minimum amount needed for actual, immediate requirements.
+In accordance with 45 C.F.R.
+75, as in effect December 9, 2014, cash drawn in advance must be limited to the minimum amount needed for actual, immediate requirements.
 The CSEA shall have cash management procedures in place to ensure the time elapsing between the receipt of funds and the disbursement of funds does not exceed a ten-day average for all federal funding.

 (2) Cash drawn shall be traceable to a level of program expenditures adequate to establish that such funds have not been used in violation of the restrictions and prohibitions of applicable rules and regulations.
 The accounting systems of the CSEA shall support internal controls necessary to insure federal grants and state funds remain separated on a grant, program, or project basis

 (C) Quarterly cash on hand.